amandabrastad/2022ws_do_ab/coursework.md

 ![Image of Apple being Ambidextrous](apple_beeing_ambidex.jpg)

 ---
-## WHAT IS Ambidextrous organizations?
+## WHAT are Ambidextrous organizations?

 * Attending to your current products at the same time as you are innovating for the future
 * No company succeeds forever, if you are not the one to make the product that kills your company, somebody else will!